auntiewarhol/mvcish/README.md

 A model_initialize function can be passed in MVCish options to do any setup work needed for the model when MVCish starts.
 See myApp.php above.

+ROADMAP: Updates coming to allow access to multiple models

 #VIEW ************************